lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - public vs. ownership
 - communication vs. encryption

-## clarity on divergent project agendas
+## Clarity on divergent project agendas

 ## Taboos and Prohibitions that may interfere with coordinated decisions
 - anti-STEM